kokimoribe/todo-api/notes.md

   - true && true
 ```

-To ensure all commands are ran successfully, I make sure to set `set -euo pipefail` before any commands are run.
+To ensure all commands are run successfully, I make sure to set `set -euo pipefail` before any commands are run.
 E.g.,
 ```yaml
 image: python:3.6